freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 - Use all available storage space for the installation (as the computer should be dedicated to SecureDrop Workstation).
 - Set a strong FDE passphrase - a 6-word Diceware passphrase is recommended.
 - Create an administrative account named ``user`` with a strong password.
-- In the template configuration, ensure that the following options are checked:

-  - "Create default system qubes (sys-net, sys-firewall, default DispVM)"
-  - "Make sys-firewall and sys-usb disposable"
-- If there is a grayed out option "USB qube configuration disabled", make a note of this.
-An additional setup step will be required (see below).

 .. note:: Qubes is not intended to have multiple user accounts, so your account name and password will be shared by all SecureDrop Workstation users.
 The password will be required to log in and unlock the screen during sessions - choosing something strong but memorable and easily typed is recommended!

 Once the installation is complete, you will be prompted to reboot into Qubes.
 Reboot, removing the install USB when the computer restarts.

 You will be prompted to enter the FDE passphrase set during installation.

 After the disk is unlocked and Qubes starts, you will be prompted to complete the initial setup.
-Click the Qubes OS icon, then accept the default options and click **Done**.
+Click the Qubes OS icon.

+On the configuration screen, ensure that the following options are checked:

+ - "Create default system qubes (sys-net, sys-firewall, default DispVM)"
+ - "Make sys-firewall and sys-usb disposable"

+If there is a grayed out option "USB qube configuration disabled", make a note of this.
+An additional setup step will be required (see below).

 Finally, click **Finish Configuration** to set up the default system TemplateVMs and AppVMs.

 Once the initial setup is complete, the login dialog will be displayed.
 Log in using the username and password set during installation.